Leadership Reflection

 04.26.2022

 [Today’s Tuesday Reading is from Vijay Menta, CIO of Middlebury College.
 Vijay may be reached at [email protected].]
 MOR has taught many important leadership lessons that are often repeated by many of us and sometimes used as a mantra in our everyday conversation.
 One that is often repeated: feedback is a gift.
-While I firmly […]
+While I firmly believe […]

 04.19.2022